AnggaR96s/Reforestation/README.md

-## I used to work for an origami company but they folded.
+## I heard there was a new store called Moderation.
+They have everything there